james-card/NanoOs/docs/2025-03-03_Retrospective.md

 But, how do you identify a process?
 In the embedded OS, the kernel processes have well-known PIDs, so they're easy to address.
 In a distributed environment, that's really not sufficient.
 Really what you'd want is a service in the OS that a process can register with to receive messages.
 Processes would probably want to register with a name.
 If two processes register with the same name, then you'd want to have an index into the processes registered with that name.
 So, I think a full "process ID" would be an IP address, port number, process name, and process index.

 There's an open question of how different OS instances would become aware of each other.
 This matters because it has the potential to affect how processes address one another.
 In lieu of an IP address, a domain name might be a more-appropriate addressing mechanism at the host level.
 However, that would be a "central authority" based addressing scheme.
 Peer-to-peer mechanisms could also be possible.
-This is getting off into the weeds, though and is really a topic for further down the road.
+This is getting off into the weeds, though, and is really a topic for further down the road.

 ## "Everything is a... process???"